-The Mission Committee membership currently includes David Cole, Susan Critz, Becky Farrar, Steve Keyser, Debbie Lewis, Sarah Beth Morrison, Trippi Penn, Mary Ruth Reynolds, Sue Rosser, Beth Sibbick, and Jane Thomasson.
-The meetings are held the third Thursday of the month in the Parish House at 1 p.m., with the exception of July, November and December.
-There is no meeting in July and the November/December meetings combined and held the first Thursday in December.
+The Mission Committee membership currently includes Becky Farrar, Chairman, Beth Sibbick, David Cole, Trippi Penn, Debbie Lewis, Jane Thomasson, Mary Ruth Reynolds, Pat Walmsley, Rives Coleman, Sarah Beth Morrison, Steve Keyser, Sue Rosser and Susan Critz.
+The meetings are held the third Tuesday of the month in the Parish House at 1 p.m., with the exception of July, November and December.
+There is no meeting in July and the November/December meetings are combined and held the first Tuesday in December.
 Additional membership is desired, please consider joining us!

 The purpose of our church is to not only minister to our internal needs for worship and prayer but to also reach out to the community to share our faith and abundance.
 This offering of outreach is best be described in the stated goal – "To oversee and disburse all monies earned from the Mission Endowment Fund in a responsible and fiduciary manner".
 In the last year fifteen community service organizations and charities received a portion of the several thousand dollars distributed by this committee.
 We try to meet that obligation through various outlets.